barryclark/jekyll-now/_posts/2017-12-08-LinkSmart-IoT-Hackathon-2018-Part-1.md

 cd /home/pi/dgw
 ```

 ### 3. Download Adafruit_DHT_SenML.py.
 This script reads temperature and humidity values from a DHT sensor and prints the measurements in SenML format.
 (You need appropriate drivers to run it)
 ```bash
 wget https://code.linksmart.eu/projects/LS/repos/linksmart-iot-hackatons/raw/iot-hackaton-2018-part1/Adafruit_DHT_SenML.py
 ```

-### 4. Use the following command to download an image with DHT drivers and runs it once.
+### 4. Download an image with DHT drivers and runs it once.
 The command tries to read from a  `DHT22`  sensor with data pin connected to  `GPIO 4` and SenML basename  `bn/`.
 Remove these arguments to see usage instructions.

 ```bash
 docker run --privileged -v $(pwd):/home --entrypoint=python --rm farshidtz/adafruit_dht Adafruit_DHT_SenML.py 22 4 bn/
 ```

 The SenML output should be similar to:

 ```json
 {"bn": "basename/", "e": [{"v": 21.0, "u": "Cel", "t": 1514631068, "n": "Temperature"}, {"v": 21.0, "u": "%RH", "t": 1514631068, "n": "Humidity"}]}
 ```

 **If you didn't get an output similar to that, go back and figure out what went wrong.**

 ## 2) Deploy Device Gateway